johanix/hackathon120/README.md

 don't have EPP, so we will simulate that via the parent-side API instead.

-\medskip%
-\noindent%
-{\bf Implement support in the nameserver for:}
+**Implement support in the nameserver for:**

-\begin{enumerate}
-\item A "registrar" zone type.
-Zones managed as a registrar will not be
-     served, but rather only the delegation information will be maintained.
+1. A "registrar" zone type.
+Zones managed as a registrar will not be served, but rather only the delegation information will be maintained.

-\item The client side of the parent API to make updates to the
-     delegation information for child zones in the parent zone.
+2. The client side of the parent API to make updates to the delegation information for child zones in the parent zone.

-   \item "Translation" from an incoming (either
+3. "Translation" from an incoming (either
      \prt{NOTIFY}+subsequent lookup and validation of a
      \prt{CDS}/\prt{CSYNC} or a DNS Update) to an API transaction to update the parent zone.
-\end{enumerate}

 ### Demo stuff}

-\begin{enumerate}
-\item Design a nice demo to show off all the working functionality.
+1. Design a nice demo to show off all the working functionality.
-\end{enumerate}